mihir224/portfolio-react/README.md

 # Portfolio React

-A project that I'm currently working on where I'll be creating a website using React to demonstrate my Portfolio.
+Using React to demonstrate my skills and portfolio.

 ## Current Progress